 The Labradors in our breeding program have done some remarkable things in the last 30 years, not the least of which is producing wonderful puppies.
 We continue to be proud of the sound, sweet, lovely Labradors our girls are giving us.
 All of our breeding stock is radiographed and results submitted to the OFA--Orthopedic Foundation for Animals.
 It is, simply, the best way we as breeders have of reducing the incidence of genetic orthopedic diseases in our dogs.
 We also have eye exams done each year, and our stud dogs have heart clearances performed by cardiologists.

 At Nipntuck Labradors we feel the relationship with puppy buyers should last for the life of that dog.
 Our Nipntuck puppies are simply guaranteed for life.
 Many buyers make their initial contact with us long before a litter is even conceived.
 Once you have decided to purchase a Labrador puppy, we recommend you plan on six months to a year of research (visiting breeders and meeting dogs), planning, and waiting.
 If you are just beginning this process, please read this article I co-authored for the Puget Sound Labrador Retriever Club on Breeder and Buyer's Responsibilities to help understand what to look for in your search.
 And, please, before you begin the process, be sure that a Labrador is, indeed, the right breed for you.
 (We are sure, however, that if you are visiting this site, you are unlikely to ever purchase a Labradoodle.)
-Come see what litters we are expecting this year, or visit the boys page to see a list of litters sired by our stud dogs.
+Come see what litters we are expecting this year.

 (What happens when kids are left unsupervised with puppies and a camera.)